mongodb/mongo-c-driver/doc/mongoc_uri_t.rst

 When connected to a replica set, the driver chooses which member to query using the read preference:

-* Choose members whose type matches "readPreference".
+#.
+Choose members whose type matches "readPreference".
-* From these, if there are any tags sets configured, choose members matching the first tag set.
+#.
+From these, if there are any tags sets configured, choose members matching the first tag set.
 If there are none, fall back to the next tag set and so on, until some members are chosen or the tag sets are exhausted.
-* From the chosen servers, distribute queries randomly among the server with the fastest round-trip times.
+#.
+From the chosen servers, distribute queries randomly among the server with the fastest round-trip times.
 These include the server with the fastest time and any whose round-trip time is no more than "localThresholdMS" slower.

 ==================  =======================================================================================================================================================================
 readPreference      Specifies the replica set read preference for this connection.
 This setting overrides any slaveOk value.
 The read preference values are the following:

+                    * primary (default)
+                    * primaryPreferred
+                    * secondary
+                    * secondaryPreferred
+                    * nearest

 readPreferenceTags  Specifies a tag set as a comma-separated list of colon-separated key-value pairs.

                     Cannot be combined with preference "primary".

 localThresholdMS    How far to distribute queries, beyond the server with the fastest round-trip time.
 By default, only servers within 15ms of the fastest round-trip time receive queries.
 ==================  =======================================================================================================================================================================